 As a Canadian consumer, there are plenty of different credit products that you can use to borrow and even more businesses to buy them from.
 The only problem is that not all of these lending sources are upfront about the overall conditions of the product you would be applying for, particularly when it comes to the costs.

-If you’re not careful, you might even fall victim to illegal interest rates, absurdly high fees or other scams.
+If you’re not careful, you might even fall victim to illegal interest rates, absurdly high fees, or other methods of deceit.
 Want to know how to protect your finances against predatory lenders?
-Then check out this list of 5 ways your lender might be screwing you.
+Then check out this list of 5 things to watch out for when borrowing online.

 1) Hidden Fees

-- Insurance – Some lenders may charge you for a “loan protection plan”, which supposedly covers a portion of your debt if you get sick, lose your job. or miss your payments for some other reason.
+- Insurance – Some lenders may charge you for a “loan protection plan”, which is meant to cover a portion of your debt if you get sick, lose your job, or miss your payments for some other reason.
 Although these plans are completely optional, they are often not advertised as such, and sometimes they are even added to the contract without your knowledge.

-- Prepayments – Believe it or not, some lenders will charge for paying your debt ahead of schedule.
-Although they may claim that your term is open-ended and early payments are penalty-free, they could add on fees for making larger payments, modifying your payment plan, or closing your account.
+- Prepayments – If you aren’t careful, some lenders will charge for paying your debt ahead of schedule.
+Although the lender might tell you that your term is open-ended and early payments are penalty-free, the contract could stipulate fees for making larger payments, modifying your payment plan, or closing your account.

 Check out much you may end up paying on your mortgage prepayments.

-- Cheque & Payment Processing – If your lender has to process a cheque or wait for it to clear, they may charge you over $100.
+- Cheque & Payment Processing – If your lender has to process a cheque or wait for it to clear, they may charge you an extra fee of over $100.
 The same goes for many other types of online or bank transactions, including your loan payments themselves.
 These services should be relatively low-cost, if not free with a reputable lender.

-Another way that lenders will try to screw you is by charging borderline illegal interest rates.
+Another thing to watch out for is a high, borderline illegal interest rate.
 According to the Criminal Code of Canada, lenders are allowed to impose rates of up to 60% interest for their products.
-To act like they’re giving you a great deal on a loan, a lender might offer you a “much lower” rate; let’s say 46%.
-Seems fair, doesn’t it?
+To act like they’re giving you a better deal on a loan, a lender might offer you a “much lower” rate; let’s say 46%.

 However, interest can be tallied up in several ways.
 If you go by the federally mandated calculation system, a 46% interest rate adds up to just under 60% APR.
 Sadly, these high rates, coupled with exorbitant fees and long repayment terms can mean you’ll pay more than half of your actual loan amount in interest alone.
 Even if you pay early, you might still be subject to a number of fees, which would simply balance out the equation.